aws/aws-advanced-nodejs-wrapper/docs/development-guide/IntegrationTests.md

   - EC2 permissions so integration tests can add the current IP address in the Aurora cluster's EC2 security group.
   - For more information, see: [Setting Up for Amazon RDS User Guide](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_SettingUp.html).

 - An available Aurora PostgreSQL or MySQL DB cluster is required if you're running the tests against an existing DB cluster.
+The `REUSE_RDS_CLUSTER` [environment variable](#environment-variables) is required to run tests against an existing cluster.
 - An IAM user or role with permissions to AWS X-Ray and Amazon CloudWatch is required to visualize the telemetry data in the AWS Console.
 For more details, see: [Telemetry](../using-the-nodejs-wrapper/Telemetry.md).

-### Aurora Integration Tests

-The Aurora integration tests are focused on testing connection strings and failover capabilities of any driver.
-The tests are run in Docker but make a connection to test against an Aurora cluster.
-These tests will spin up Aurora clusters and incur costs.
-PostgreSQL and MySQL tests are currently supported.

-> [!TIP]
-> After running the integration tests, ensure all test resources are cleaned up.

-### Standard Integration Tests

-These integration tests are focused on testing connection strings against a local database inside a Docker container.
-PostgreSQL and MySQL tests are currently supported.

-### Environment Variables
+#### Environment Variables

 If the environment variable `REUSE_RDS_CLUSTER` is set to true, the integration tests will use the existing cluster defined by your environment variables.
 Otherwise, the integration tests will create a new Aurora cluster and then delete it automatically when the tests are done.
 Note that you will need a valid Docker environment to run any of the integration tests because they are run using a Docker environment as a host.
 The appropriate Docker containers will be created automatically when you run the tests, so you will not need to execute any Docker commands manually.